tobijegede/jegede-portfolio/finalprojpart2.md

 **Persuasive Effectiveness:**

 7. Is there sufficient evidence presented in the website to support this main point?
 If not, what additional information would you need for the visualizations to be sufficiently persuasive?
-8. Are there any points where further explanation is needed?
-9. Does the website in its current form inspire you to learn more about college endowments?
+8. Does the website in its current form inspire you to learn more about college endowments?
-10. Do you feel like you’ve learned something from this website?
+9. Do you feel like you’ve learned something from this website?
-11. Is there anything that you were hoping to learn through the website that you weren't able to learn, with the current way that the information is provided?
+10. Is there anything that you were hoping to learn through the website that you weren't able to learn, with the current way that the information is provided?

 **Overall:**

-12. Do you have any final thoughts or suggestions that weren't already covered in the previous questions?
+11. Do you have any final thoughts or suggestions that weren't already covered in the previous questions?